shockey/ghost-external-links/README.md

 It also includes an easy-to-use installer that makes up for the lack of a Ghost plugin engine.

 #Quick Start
+1. Change directories to your Ghost root.
-1. Run this in your Terminal: `git clone https://github.com/kyleshockey/ghost-external-links.git && chmod +x ./ghost-external-links/install.sh && ./ghost-external-links/install.sh`.
+2. Run this command: `git clone https://github.com/kyleshockey/ghost-external-links.git && chmod +x ./ghost-external-links/install.sh && ./ghost-external-links/install.sh`.

 #Manual Installation
 1. Clone this repository into your Ghost blog's root directory: `git clone https://github.com/kyleshockey/ghost-external-links.git`.